 Communication Expected from Parent/Guardian

-- 1. Concerns must be directly addressed to the coach FIRST - 2.
+- 1. Concerns addressed to the coach FIRST - 2.
 Notifications of any schedule conflicts in advance: Co-curricular activities, family functions, etc. - 3.
 Concerns about grades and possible solutions

 Regarding athletics, the following chain of command is in effect: